- Spring Core Basics

 The Transaction module supports programmatic and declarative transaction management for classes that implement special interfaces and for all your POJOs.

-The Web layer consists of the Web, Web-MVC, Web-Socket, and Web-Portlet modules whose detail is as follows:
+The Web layer consists of the Web, Web-MVC, Web-Socket, and Web-Portlet modules the details of which are as follows −

 The Web module provides basic web-oriented integration features such as multipart file-upload functionality and the initialization of the IoC container using servlet listeners and a web-oriented application context.

 The Web-Portlet module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.

-There are few other important modules like AOP, Aspects, Instrumentation, Web and Test modules whose detail is as follows:
+There are few other important modules like AOP, Aspects, Instrumentation, Web and Test modules the details of which are as follows −

-The AOP module provides aspect-oriented programming implementation allowing you to define method-interceptors and pointcuts to cleanly decouple code that implements functionality that should be separated.
+The AOP module provides an aspect-oriented programming implementation allowing you to define method-interceptors and pointcuts to cleanly decouple code that implements functionality that should be separated.

-The Aspects module provides integration with AspectJ which is again a powerful and mature aspect oriented programming (AOP) framework.
+The Aspects module provides integration with AspectJ, which is again a powerful and mature AOP framework.

 The Instrumentation module provides class instrumentation support and class loader implementations to be used in certain application servers.